Recognized as a Center of Excellence by the American Society for Bariatric & Metabolic Surgery

 Following her clinical internship, Applegate completed a two-year fellowship at Duke researching behavioral and personality factors among patients with diabetes and chronic pain.
 She also participated in a one-year fellowship with the Behavioral Medicine Research Center at Duke, coordinating clinical research examining the effect of cognitive-behavioral therapy on glucose control among patients with type 1 and type 2 diabetes.

 Applegate joined the faculty in the Duke University School of Medicine, Department of Psychiatry and Behavioral Sciences, in 2003 as an assistant clinical professor.
-She is currently on staff at Durham Regional Hospital and coordinates the psychological and behavioral services for the Duke Center for Metabolic and Weight Loss Surgery.
+She is currently on staff at Duke Regional Hospital and coordinates the psychological and behavioral services for the Duke Center for Metabolic and Weight Loss Surgery.

 Applegate’s clinical work has focused on the assessment and treatment of a variety of conditions including depression, anxiety, substance abuse, chronic pain, sexual dysfunction, and most recently, obesity, and eating disorders.
 She has significant clinical experience in smoking cessation, stress management, relaxation training, coping skills training, individual and group cognitive-behavioral psychotherapy, motivational enhancement, biofeedback, consultation, and psychoeducation.